 A microstructural evaluation of CSC-based concrete shows the reaction products calcite $(CaCO_3)$ and amorphous silica (SiO_2) as well as un-carbonated cement particles.
-A typical microstructure of CO_2 -cured CSC-based concrete is illustrated in Figure 1.
+A typical microstructure of CO2-cured CSC-based concrete is illustrated in Figure 1.
 The calcite fills the pore space within the concrete, creating a dense microstructure.
 As the silica is relatively insoluble in the prevailing conditions of the carbonation process, it forms at the outer surface of the reacting cement particle.

 Unlike PC-based systems, concrete products hardened with CO_2 -cured CSC do not consume water.
 In fact, up to 90% of the water used in the CSC-based concrete formulation can be recovered during the CO_2 -curing process.
-The remaining water is retained in the cured concrete and may be additionally recovered, if necessary.
-Assuming a water to cement ratio of 0.4, this implies that, if the 30 billion tons of concrete that was produced in 2011 was cured using CSC in place of PC, them the amount of water consumed or lost during the production of concrete could be reduced from an estimated 2.6 billion tons [8] to 0.45 billion tons.
+The remaining water is retained in the cured concrete.

-Figure 1: Microstructure of CO2-cured CSC (light grey area is calcite (CaCO3), dark grey area is amorphous silica (SiO2), and white area is unreacted CSC (CaO·SiO2).)
+Figure 1: Microstructure of CO_2 -cured CSC (light grey area is calcite (CaCO3), dark grey area is amorphous silica (SiO2), and white area is unreacted CSC (CaO·SiO2).)

-3.3 CO2 sequestration in calcium silicate cement-based concrete
+2.3 CO2 sequestration in calcium silicate cement-based concrete

 The unique ability of CSC to avoid hydration and cure via a reaction with gaseous CO_2 opens the possibility for the permanent sequestration of CO_2 in cured concrete structures.
-The curing processes, described in Section 3.2, enables CSC-based concrete to sequester up to 300 kg of CO_2 per tonne of CSC used in the concrete formulation.
+The curing processes, described in Section 2.2, enables CSC-based concrete to sequester up to 300 kg of CO_2 per ton of CSC used in the concrete formulation.
 The CO_2 used in the curing process and captured within CSC-C is industrial-grade CO_2 sourced from waste flue gas streams.

-CO2 sequestration in two fully-cured, CSC-based concrete forms was studied:
+CO_2 sequestration in two fully-cured, CSC-based concrete forms was studied:

-1. Pavers of dimensions 6 cm thick x 15 cm wide x 23 cm long paver, with a dry concrete formulation of 14.7 wt. % CSC, 41.6 wt. % aggregate, 0.2 wt. % pigment, and 43.5 wt. % sand; and,

-2. A hollow core slab of dimensions 20 cm thick x 115 cm wide x 10 m long, with a dry concrete formulation of 15 wt. % CSC, 44 wt. % aggregate, and 41 wt. % sand.
+- 1. Pavers of dimensions 6 cm thick x 15 cm wide x 23 cm long paver, with a dry concrete formulation of 14.7 wt. % CSC, 41.6 wt. % aggregate, 0.2 wt. % pigment, and 43.5 wt. % sand; and, - 2.
+A hollow core slab of dimensions 20 cm thick x 115 cm wide x 10 m long, with a dry concrete formulation of 15 wt. % CSC, 44 wt. % aggregate, and 41 wt. % sand.